python-microscopy/python-microscopy/docs/Contributing.rst

 =============

 In addition to providing Numpy-style docstrings for any new code submitted, any effort to improve the existing documentation is extremely welcome.
-Our documentation needs to cater to two distinct audiences - *"end users"* who are often biologists, and whilst intelligent, may not have any exposure to coding (or even running stuff on the command line), and *"developers"* who wish to create plugins, use some of our library code from, or contribute back to PYME.
+Our documentation needs to cater to two distinct audiences - *"end users"* who are often biologists and may not have any exposure to coding (or even running stuff on the command line), and *"developers"* who wish to create plugins, use some of our library code, or contribute back to PYME.
 In general, documentation can fall into one of four categories: a tutorial, a how-to guide, an explanation, or a reference.
 We are not prescriptive about how documentation should be written, but the Divio documentation system (https://documentation.divio.com/) is a good inspiration for what makes good documentation.